 How Chained CPI Will Slowly Decrease Your Benefits

 Here is how chained CPI works: When the cost of an item increases, people react several ways: they either pay the higher price, they do without the item or they replace the item with a lower cost item.
-For example, when the cost of steak increases, some people pay the higher prices, some people don’t eat it any more, and some people eat less steak and substitute it with chicken or pork.
+For example, when the cost of steak increases, some people pay the higher prices, some people don’t and will cease to eat it entirely and some people eat less steak and substitute it with chicken or pork.

 Here is a brief video that describes how chained CPI affects seniors who receive Social Security benefits.
 You can apply this to your own situation if you are receiving benefits that base their annual Cost of Living Adjustment (COLA) of CPI.